-Home / Country house hotels / A picture-perfect Cotswolds stay at the Manor House Castle Combe
+Home Hotel reviewsCountry house hotels Picture-perfect Cotswolds stay at Manor House Castle Combe

-the manor house castle combe
+manor house castle combe and river in the sunshine

 The Manor House in the heart of the pretty Cotswolds village of Castle Combe is set in beautiful gardens

 The Manor House Hotel is surrounded by beautiful lawns, the Bybrook river and there’s even a golf course on the other side of the hotel.
-There you can immerse yourself in the Sunday papers (or even a game of lawn chess) with nothing to disturb you but the gentle chirp of birdsong, the splash from the herons fishing in the stream running through the grounds and occasionally someone coming to ask if you’d like something more to eat or drink.
+You can immerse yourself in the Sunday papers (or even a game of lawn chess) with nothing to disturb you but the gentle chirp of birdsong, the splash from the herons fishing in the stream running through the grounds and occasionally someone coming to ask if you’d like something more to eat or drink.

 Get my free email with offers and updates!